 - cerebral dysfunction

-CT and MRI show non specific infarcts, cortical atrophy, lacunar infarcts.
-Angiogram shows medium size artery stenosis or occlusion and large networks of collateral small vessel formation.
+CT and MRI show non-specific infarcts and cortical atrophy.
+Angiography shows stenosis or occlusion of medium-sized arteries, and large networks of collateral small vessels.

-There is no effective treatment to control the disease progression but long-term antiplatelet therapy and anticoagulation are commonly used in cases with cerebral manifestation.
+There is no effective treatment to control disease progression but long-term antiplatelet therapy and anticoagulation are commonly used in cases with cerebral manifestations.

 - 1. Karagülle AT, Karadağ D, Erden A et-al. Sneddon's syndrome: MR imaging findings.
 Eur Radiol.
 2002;12 (1): 144-6. doi:10.1007/s003300100876 - Pubmed citation